sschadwick/Cellar-my-Narwahls/README.md

 ## User API

-#### Signup
+#### POST server/cellar/signup
 The User API is used to authenticate the user.
 First, send a POST containing JSON {'username': 'admin', : 'password': 'foobar123'} to server/cellar/signup.
-The server will create the user and return an encrypted authentication token.
+The server will create the user and return an encrypted token.

-#### Signin
+#### GET server/cellar/signin
-To signin, send a GET request to server/cellar/signin with Basic authorication headers.
+To signin, send a GET request to server/cellar/signin with Basic authorization headers.
 If signin is successful, the server will return an encrypted token.

 Example:
 headers: {